-UPDATE 1-Aluminium maker Norsk Hydro reports rise in quarterly profit
+UPDATE 2-Norsk Hydro rides aluminium price, divisions underperform

 Norsk Hydro and Qatar Petroleum co-own the Qatalum smelter where shipments were disrupted last month as a result of sanctions imposed by the United Arab Emirates, Saudi Arabia, Bahrain and Egypt.

-The plant, which produces more than 600,000 tonnes of primary aluminium per year, could not ship through the UAE port of Jebel Ali and had to find alternative routes.
-It currently ships via Oman.
+The plant, which produces more than 600,000 tonnes of primary aluminium per year, could not ship through the UAE port of Jebel Ali and had to ship via Oman instead.

 Norsk said it had seen "limited effect from imposed sanctions on Qatar" and that Qatalum's second quarter results were up due to higher aluminium prices.

-The company has seen its share price rise 50 percent over the past year partly due to rising global demand for the metal.

-Norsk Hydro said it had benefited from higher aluminium prices in the quarter.
+The company has seen its share price rise 50 percent over the past year, partly due to rising global demand for the aluminium and higher prices in the quarter.

 It repeated its forecast for 4-6 percent global demand growth in aluminium, adding that the market was largely balanced, and said cost cuts of 500 million crowns for the year were on track.

-"We only expect minor changes to consensus estimates," said Hjalmar Alberg, an analyst at Kepler Cheuvreux.

-$1 = 7.9944 Norwegian crowns Additional reporting by Gwladys Fouche; editing by Jason Neely and Louise Heavens
+"We only expect minor changes to consensus estimates," said Hjalmar Alberg, an analyst at Kepler Cheuvreux. ($1 = 7.9944 Norwegian crowns) (Additional reporting by Gwladys Fouche; editing by Jason Neely/Louise Heavens/Alexander Smith)